shantamcbain/comserv2/Comserv/root/Documentation/MailSystem.md

 1. **SMTP Connection Errors**:
    - Check if the SMTP server is reachable (ping, telnet).
    - Verify that the hostname resolves to the correct IP address.
-   - Use the IP address directly instead of the hostname.
+   - Use the IP address directly instead of the hostname (we now use 192.168.1.129 directly).
    - Check if the SMTP port is open and accessible.
+   - If you see "unable to establish SMTP connection to (mail1.ht.home)", it means the hostname-to-IP conversion is not working properly.
+   - If you see "can't STARTTLS: 2.0.0 Ready to start TLS", it means there's an issue with the TLS negotiation.
+Check the SSL/TLS settings in the configuration.
+   - If you see "unable to establish SMTP connection to (192.168.1.129) port 587", check if the SMTP server is running and accessible from the application server.

+   The system now uses Net::SMTP for more reliable connections with better error reporting.

 2. **Authentication Errors**:
    - Verify SMTP username and password.